Lovisenberg Church

 The church is adorned with stained glass by Maria Vigeland in the choir showing the birth of Jesus, the Crucifixion and the Angel in the empty tomb.
 She has also created pieces of stained glass in side windows.
 On the altar is a cross from Oberammergau.
 The pulpit, the altar rail, the benches and other fixtures are made of spruce of the local carpenter master, A. Berger.
-The baptismal font is in blue white marble from Velfjord, Nordland.
+The baptismal font is in blue white marble from Velfjord Municipality, Nordland.
 The church got a new organ in 1995.
 The two church bells are created by Olsen Nauen Bell Foundry.

 Lovisenberg Church is listed and protected by law by the Norwegian Directorate for Cultural Heritage.